 A home inspection is an objective visual examination of the physical structure and systems of a home, from the roof to the foundation.
 Having a home inspected is like giving it a physical check-up.
 If problems or symptoms are found, the inspector may recommend further evaluation.

-The purchase of a home is probably the largest single investment you will ever make.
-You should learn as much as you can about the condition of the property and the need for any major repairs before you buy, so that you can minimize unpleasant surprises and difficulties afterwards.
+The purchase of a home is probably the largest single investment you will ever make, or if you are selling, the largest asset you’ll ever sell.
+You should learn as much as you can about the condition of the property and the need for any major repairs before you buy or sell, so that you can minimize unpleasant surprises and difficulties afterwards.
+This is equally true for both sellers and buyers.
+Sellers want to sell for top dollar, and that comes with reassuring the buyer(s) that the home is in solid shape.

 The standard home inspection report